-- 1. Start combine. - 2.
-Press button located fourth from left along top of monitor (A) to select icon that resembles an open book with a wrench on it (B). - 3.
+- 1. Start combine. - Press button located fourth from left along top of monitor (A) to select icon that resembles an open book with a wrench on it (B). - 3.
 Press button (A) a second time to enter diagnostics and calibration mode.

-- 4. Select HEADER in box (A) by scrolling down to box using scroll knob, and then pressing check mark button (knob and button are shown in the figure below). - Scroll down to lower right icon that resembles an arrow in a diamond (B) and press check mark button to select it.
+4. Select HEADER in box (A) by scrolling down to box using the scroll knob, and then by pressing the check mark button.

+The knob and button are shown in figures at right.

+- 5. Scroll down to the lower right icon that resembles an arrow in a diamond (B) and press the check mark button to select it. - 6.
+Follow the steps listed on the combine display to perform the calibration.